Research Program

 Clinical Translation

-Embedded with UNC oncologists and cooperative groups to run adaptive, biomarker-rich trials.
+Collaborations with UNC oncologists and cooperative groups on adaptive, biomarker-rich trials.

 Open Software